-Levels of contributions payable can be found in the members' hub (Practitioner webpage) area of the website (www.nhsbsa.nhs.uk/pensions).
+Levels of contributions payable can be found in the members' hub area of the website under the membership, pay and contributions heading www.nhsbsa.nhs.uk/nhs-pensions.

-IMPORTANT NOTE - All members of the 2015 Scheme have their employee contributions tier rate determined by their 'annualised' earnings.
-Please read the guidance in the Practitioner webpage on NHS Pensions' website.
-There is also an annualising calculator to assist you with determining the correct percentage to use.
+Important note - members of the 2015 scheme may have their employee pension tier rate determined by their 'annualised' earnings.
+Please read the guidance on the

+NHS Pensions' website and the spreadsheet calculator to assist you with determining the correct percentage to use.

-This certificate can only be completed after your 2017/18 personal (and, if applicable, partnership) income tax return has been completed.
+This certificate can only be completed after your 2019/20 personal (and, if applicable, partnership) income tax return has been completed.